 The local police force in Germany is called the Polizei.
 They’re responsible for law enforcement and maintaining public safety.
-You can contact them in case of an emergency or if you need any help while in Germany.
+You can contact them in case of an emergency or need help while in Germany.

 There’s also a special emergency number that you can call to get help in any language – 112.
 This is a common emergency number in many European countries, and it works from any phone, even if you don’t have a SIM card.

 These are all free services funded by the state through taxes.
-As such, they also provide services to citizens of other European Union countries, even if they’re not in Germany at the time.
+As such, they also provide services to citizens of other European Union countries, even if they’re not in Germany then.

-When you call an ambulance anywhere in Europe, they’ll be able to help no matter where you are or who you are.
+When you call an ambulance anywhere in Europe, they can help no matter where or who you are.
 The emergency services (like police and ambulance) all work together throughout Europe.
 They’re all linked up through a common European emergency number – 112.
 But again, make sure you only dial 112 in an emergency.

 See Related: Emergencies while in Germany

 - Monitor local media for updates.
 Whenever you’re traveling to a new country, it’s always good to stay up-to-date on the latest news and events.
 This is especially crucial when it comes to safety and security.
 By monitoring local media outlets, you’ll better understand what areas to avoid and what types of crimes are common.

 - Make sure to have travel insurance, which may be helpful when emergencies occur.
 Travel insurance can cover medical emergencies and hospital visits to stolen or lost items.
 It’s not mandatory, but having just if you run into any issues is good.